iszczesniak/cpp/aop.md

   If you miss a test, you get a failing grade from that test.
 A test cannot be retaken.
 The last test is a chance to get an extra grade.

-* Deadline II: based on a test during the time for the first exam.
+* Deadline II: based on a test (that has three questions) during the exam session:

-## Exam grade

-You can take an exam twice during the exam session, provided you have a passing grade from the laboratory class.
-The exam is written, like an essay.

-Exam deadlines:

-* Deadline I: to be established,

-* Deadline II: to be established.
+  - ???, from the whole material.

 ## Final grade

 You can get the final grade within two deadlines.
-The final grade is an average of the **positive** grades from the laboratory class and the exam.
-If you haven't got a lab class grade or haven't passed an exam, the final grade is the failing grade.
+The final grade is an average of the **positive** grades from the lectures and the laboratory classes.
+If you haven't got a positive lecture grade or a positive lab class grade, the final grade is the failing grade.

 {% include rid %}